British Horse Society: Safety

-The BHS Safety Department promotes the ongoing improvement of horse and rider safety.
+BHS Safety Department promotes the ongoing improvement of horse and rider safety.
 This includes campaigning for recognition and safe conditions for riders on Britain's roads.

 Education of motorists and riders is a high priority.
 The Riding and Road Safety test is taken by more than 4,000 candidates every year.
 This helps to educate riders in road safety and to minimise the risks involved when riding on the road.

 The society runs a website dedicated to safety advice and reporting safety incidents, www.horseaccidents.org.uk.
 The data collected is used to lobby for better conditions for equestrians.
 In the site's first two years, the BHS saw a 250% increase in road accidents reported to them, and incidents involving dog attacks helped influence changes to the Dangerous Dogs Bill.

 Welfare

-The BHS Welfare team aims to prevent cases of cruelty and neglect through education.
+BHS Welfare team aims to prevent cases of cruelty and neglect through education.
 This is achieved through its network of welfare volunteers, advisory literature, and a dedicated team at the society's headquarters.
 The experience of BHS Welfare volunteers is intended to allow the society to respond quickly in an informed manner to reports of equine suffering and neglect, giving advice and guidance to horse owners on a long-term basis where necessary.

 As well as responding to welfare concerns, the department lobbies government on a number of welfare-related issues; runs campaigns including the Ragwort Awareness Campaign; promotes responsible breeding through its 'Think Before You Breed' campaign and close link with the BHS Horse and Pony Breeds Committee; works closely with other welfare organisations and monitors the horses and ponies on the BHS's rehoming scheme.

 To help fund its work, BHS Welfare organises and runs Challenge Rides to Peru, Jordan, Iceland, Bulgaria, Iceland, India, Lesotho, Mongolia, Morocco, Spain and Inner Mongolia.

 Successes

 Dead Slow

-In March 2016, the BHS launched its Dead Slow campaign, to encourage drivers to slow down to 15 mph and pass widely when they meet horses on the road.
+In March 2016, BHS launched its Dead Slow campaign, to encourage drivers to slow down to 15 mph and pass widely when they meet horses on the road.

 The campaign earned national coverage on BBC TV and radio, featured on petrol pumps across the UK and was raised as an Early Day Motion in Parliament by Liz Saville-Roberts MP.

 Controversy

 Ministry of Defence

-The BHS caused controversy in November 2006, by issuing an award to the U.K. Ministry of Defence for actions taken to improve the safety for horse riders in areas of the country used for low flight level aircraft training.
-The M.O.D. had previously been found directly responsible for the death of a novice horse rider and had been ordered to address their low flying policies as a result.
+BHS caused controversy in November 2006, by issuing an award to the Ministry of Defence for actions taken to improve the safety for horse riders in areas of the country used for low flight level aircraft training, despite the M.O.D. having been previously found directly responsible for the death of a novice horse rider and ordered to address their low flying policies as a result.

-Some felt the award was ethically improper; particularly so since the BHS had used the name of the accident victim in promotional material without the consent of the family members.
+Some felt the award was ethically improper; particularly so, since the BHS had used the name of the accident victim in promotional material without the consent of the family members.